tezzachris/GARCH/README.md

 For each model the estimation routine is composed of several functions, the steps in a nutshell are:

-1) Creation of a grid of (simulated) starting values for each parameter
+1) Gridsearch for optimal starting param values
-2) Among those in the grid, select the combination that maximises the log-likelihood
-3) Use MATLAB optmizers i.e. fmincon and fminunc to find the MLEs
+2) MATLAB optmizers i.e. fmincon and fminunc to find the MLEs.

  Note: Ideally one should repeat the steps above multiple times to have some confidence in the results.
+ Note2: In my experience, fminunc tends to be more accurate but requires additional care for enforcing parameter constraints

 # Model Simulation